 Golden Gate Audubon and the Port of San Francisco are working together to improve wildlife habitat at Pier 94 by restoring the wetland and improving water circulation and other wetland functions.
 Our ongoing efforts include:

-- Expand the wetland, improve tidal circulation, and create an upland transition zone of native plants
+- Manage the wetland, improve tidal circulation, and create an upland transition zone of native plants

-- Create a sandy marsh that will support several plant species no longer found in San Francisco
+- Maintain a sandy marsh that will support several plant species no longer found in San Francisco

-- Collaborate with the Port, the Bay Area Early Detection Network and other agencies to clear invasive plants from the site
+- Collaborate with the Port and other agencies to clear invasive plants from the site

-- Build community and city-wide awareness of the wetland and wildlife values at Pier 94
+- Build community and city awareness of the wetland, upland and wildlife values at Pier 94

 What You Can Do